yjinyyzyq/code_country/README.md

 I work with python and I play with python.
 I write many code but I forget to push it to github.

-Now, I decide to push github the code after I finished. and I hope you can get some good idea from it and you also can
+Now, I decide to push github the code after I finished. and I hope you can get some good idea from it and you can

-give me some good advice to make the code_country strong.
+also give me some good advice to make the code_country strong and beautiful.